mrpejker/cardano-e2e-example/tutorial/server_side/off_chain.rst

               ]

-In addition to the validator and control token minting policy, we include in the lookups the utxo that is spent in this transaction.
+In addition to the validator and control token minting policy, we include in the lookups the UTxO that is spent in this transaction.
-The constraints specify that we spend the script-utxo using the redeemer :code:`resolveRedeemer`, we burn the control token, the transaction must be signed by the receiver, pays to the sender the corresponding tokens specified in the Escrow Info, and pays to the receiver the corresponding value.
+The constraints specify that we spend the script-UTxO using the redeemer :code:`resolveRedeemer`, we burn the control token, the transaction must be signed by the receiver, pays to the sender the corresponding tokens specified in the Escrow Info, and pays to the receiver the corresponding value.